imbacraft/dusk.nvim/README.md

 8. Treesitter-cli nodejs module (Check your package manager for a treesitter or treesitter-cli package)
 9. Java 17+ (for Java LSP server)
 10. A font with nerdfont icons (my suggestion: <https://github.com/ryanoasis/nerd-fonts/tree/master/patched-fonts/Hack>)
-11. LazyGit if you are going to use it inside neovim.
+11. LazyGit && LazyDocker if you are going to use it inside neovim.

 NOTE: Run :checkhealth command to see what other dependencies you might be missing and to receive help if you have problems with installation.